 Dr. Antonio Feraco

 Vice President, TÜV SÜD Digital Service

 Dr. Antonio Feraco is a Managing Consultant for Industry 4.0 and Vice President Digital Service at TÜV SÜD.
-He is responsible for supporting the process manufacturing sector in adopting technologies within the IIOT and Industry 4.0 space to enable end to end integration, improve HSE and optimise efficiency.
-With a PhD in Artificial Intelligence, a MSc in Industrial Engineer and a PMP®, Dr. Antonio ran successful projects in Oil and Gas, Mining and Pharma, and has been part of several international and large initiatives in EU and ASEAN, as a Digitisation and Industry 4.0 expert.
+He is responsible for supporting the process manufacturing sector in adopting technologies within the IIOT and Industry 4.0 space to enable end to end integration, improve HSE and optimize efficiency.
+With a PhD in Artificial Intelligence, a MSc in Industrial Engineer and a PMP®, Dr. Antonio ran successful projects in Oil and Gas, Mining and Pharma, and has been part of several international and large initiatives in EU and ASEAN, as a Digitization and Industry 4.0 expert.

 Dr. Pushkar Pendse